Gan Kim Yong: Career

+On 13 May 2024, it was announced that Gan had been appointed as the chairman of the Monetary Authority of Singapore.
+On 12 June, it was announced that Gan had become the new chairman of the Economic Development Board's International Advisory Council from 1 June, taking over from Lawrence Wong.
+On 24 September, it was announced that Gan would join the GIC as a director from 1 October.

+In April 2025, Gan was questioned, in an open letter by former Income Insurance CEO Tan Suee Chieh, about MAS's lapse of regulatory oversight, and how Gan, as former chairman of the Singapore Labour Foundation, held a unique role in the decisions that impacted the direction of Income.

 Political career

 Gan made his political debut in the 2001 general election as part of a five-member PAP team contesting in Holland–Bukit Panjang GRC and won by an uncontested walkover.
 Gan was subsequently elected as the Member of Parliament representing the Zhenghua ward of Holland–Bukit Panjang GRC.
 In 2005, he was appointed as Minister of State for Education and Minister of State for Manpower.

 During the 2006 general election, Gan replaced Low Seow Chay as the PAP candidate contesting in Chua Chu Kang SMC and won 60.37% of the vote.
 On 1 April 2008, he was appointed as Acting Minister for Manpower and later promoted to full Minister on 1 April 2009.

 During the 2011 general election, Gan led the five-member PAP team contesting in the newly-formed Chua Chu Kang GRC and won 61.20% of the vote.
 He continued serving as the Member of Parliament representing the Chua Chu Kang ward of Chua Chu Kang GRC.
 On 21 May 2011, he relinquished his portfolio as Minister for Manpower and took up a new portfolio as Minister for Health.
+On 11 September 2011, Gan took over as chairman of the Singapore Labour Foundation.

 During the 2015 general election, Gan led the four-member PAP team contesting in Chua Chu Kang GRC and won 76.89% of the vote.
+On 9 June 2018, Gan handed over his position as chairman of the Singapore Labour Foundation to Lawrence Wong.
 On 23 November 2018, Gan succeeded Khaw Boon Wan as Chairman of the People's Action Party.